Checkmarx/capital/README.md

 Quickstart
 ----------

-Run the application using docker-compose:
+Run the full application using docker-compose:

     docker-compose up -d

 The backend will be running on http://localhost:8000/ <br>
 The frontend will be running on http://localhost:4100/ <br>